au-ts/cogent/cogent/INSTALL.md

 ### Install Cogent

+#### Optional features
+Cogent comes with several experimental (reads: very unstable) or additional features that you can opt-in.
+These features are (with the names of the respective flags in parentheses):
+1. built-in static arrays (`builtin-arrays`)
+2. documentation generation (`docgent`)
+3. property-based testing in Haskell (`haskell-backend`)

+Depending on which (combination of) features are needed, the dependencies will be different.
+By default, none of them are enabled.
+If you want them enabled, appropriate flags should be given while building Cogent (see below for instructions).

 #### Build with Makefile

 * To configure, edit [config.mk](../config.mk).
 The default values should work for most people.